- 8 images

 The ergonomics are very comfy for my height.
 The height of the bike (with stock seat, sag not set) was very comfortable with my 80cm (31.5") inseam.
 I found my back a little fatigued standing with the stock handlebars, but I did have a tendency to try to get my weight back on this bike.
 I can't really explain why I was doing that, I can only guess it's because it's geometry feels different to what I'm used to and I'm compensating unnecessarily.
 The ergonomics of the Suzuki actually seem more suited to my size than the WR250F (2002), which seems like it's for someone a little taller.

-A low point for this bike is the lack of a 6th gear.
-For trail riding it doesn't need one, but if you want a bike you can ride on the highway and the trails (which is pretty much the purpose of road legal dirt bike) this would be something that would make you look for a different bike.
+A negative is the lack of a 6th gear.
+For trail riding it doesn't need one, but if you want a bike you can ride on the highway and the trails (which is pretty much the purpose of road legal dirt bike) this would be something that would make you look around rather than get this bike.
 The looks of this bike are ok, but not stunning.
 You know it's a dual sport from the looks.
 The stock graphics are attractive and minimalist.
-It would always be nicer to have lots of decals covering the plastics to minimise the bush pinstripes but it never seems to happen.
-What did happen was a bonus enduro kit with spark arrestor, Suzuki bash plate and Barkbusters 'Ego' hand guards.
+If you buy at the right time of year (pre-Christmas promotions) they throw in a bonus enduro kit by redemption with spark arrestor, Suzuki bash plate, Suzuki radiator guards and Barkbusters 'Ego' hand guards.
 The Ego model is a low profile small model meant for shorty levers.
-The stock DR-Z doesn't have shorty levers so I think 'Jet' would have been a better choice.
-The long levers foul the Ego aluminium brace and create an annoying buzz.
+The stock DR-Z doesn't have shorty levers so I think 'Jet' would have been a better choice so that there is no buzzing against them.
 The bash plate also makes a hideous rattling noise that turns heads.
-It was coming from the rear bracket rattling against the cross-member it rests on.
-I'm going to solve the problem with a piece of foam beer can cozy.
+It was coming from the rear bracket rattling against the cross-member it rests on and I can't do it up any firmer or adjust it.
+So I solved the problem with a piece of foam beer can cozy.

 65 kg (143 lb)